 Follow Up and Follow Through

-After getting rid of the problem, don't just close the case with the customer; do not undertake further research regarding customer needs.
+After getting rid of the problem, don’t just close the case with the customer; do not undertake further research regarding customer needs.
 Call them or send an email or even a personal message to know how their experience has been and whether the issue has been sorted once and for all.
-Moreover, ensure that you act in a way that fulfills any promises or opinions to show honesty and trustworthiness.
+What’s more, ensure that you act in a way that fulfills any promises or opinions to show honesty and trustworthiness.

 Learn from the Experience